Amon-Ra St. Brown Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- St.Brown totaled 18 receiving yards in his only career matchup against the Packers, 53.5 fewer than his over/under for Sunday's game.
+- St.Brown's 18 receiving yards in his one matchup against the Packers are 51.5 fewer than his over/under for Sunday's game.

-- St.Brown did not have a touchdown catch in that outing against the Packers.
+- St.Brown did not have a touchdown catch in that game against the Packers.

-- This week St.Brown will face the NFL's 11th-ranked pass defense (231.8 yards allowed per game).
+- The 231.8 passing yards the Packers give up per game makes them the NFL's 11th-ranked pass defense this season.

-- The Packers have allowed 28 touchdowns through the air (1.8 per game).
-They are 24th in the league in that category.
+- With 28 passing TDs allowed this season, the Packers defense is ranked 24th in the NFL.

 Recent Performances

-- In last week's game against the Seahawks, St.Brown was targeted 11 times and racked up eight catches for 111 yards and scored one touchdown.
+- Against the Seahawks last week, St.Brown was targeted 11 times and racked up 111 yards on eight receptions while scoring one touchdown.

-- St.Brown's stat line over his last three outings shows 25 grabs for 292 yards and three touchdowns.
-He averaged 97.3 receiving yards per game and was targeted 33 times.
+- Over his last three games, St.Brown has caught 25 passes for 292 yards and three touchdowns.
+He was targeted 33 times, and averaged 97.3 yards per game.

 St.Brown's Detroit Teammates